DIFACQUIM/SB-DFP/README.md

 ZINC12_AllClean.tar.gz.part00 to 07
   Contain the following 4 files in CSV format:
-    Not_Processed.csv         |     Contains 21 structures not processed vy rdkit
+    Not_Processed.csv         |     Contains 21 structures not processed by rdkit
     Repeated_Structures.csv   |     Contains 154 repeated compounds between ZINC 12 AllClean subset and Epigenetic datasets Reference_Dataset.csv     |     Contains 15,403,690 structures used as reference for SB-DFP calculations Decoys.csv                |     Contains 1 million compounds used as decoys in similarity searching runs